Mirantis/hmc/README.md

     `kubectl --kubeconfig <path-to-management-kubeconfig> create -f management.yaml`

-## Deploy a managed cluster
+## Create a ClusterDeployment

-To deploy a managed cluster:
+To create a ClusterDeployment:

 1. Create `Credential` object with all credentials required.